 All licensed attorneys in New Hampshire are welcome and encouraged to participate in the Project.
 In order to participate, volunteering attorneys will have to be approved by the Department of Corrections and attend one training session.

-Anyone interested in volunteering for the project within the next three years (no commitment necessary) should complete this application and come to a training session.
-The application can be submitted to Tina Thurber at the Department of Corrections.
+Anyone interested in volunteering for the project within the next three years (no commitment necessary) should complete an application and come to a training session.
+The application should be submitted to the Department of Corrections.
 On the application, please indicate that your visit or contact with the inmates will be “professional attorney client privileged communications only.”

 If you have any questions regarding this unique volunteer opportunity, please contact info@NHWBA.org.